Jeep Wrangler: YJ (1987)

-A Jeep-managed production line in Egypt supplied vehicles for the Egyptian armed forces.
-After 1995, this facility was absorbed into the AIL Storm production.

-TJ (1996)
+TJ (1997)

 Introduced in 1996 as a 1997 model, the second-generation Wrangler reintroduced the round headlamps from the classic Jeep models.
 The main engine was the AMC 242 4.0 L inline 6.
-From the Wrangler TJ onwards, all Wranglers were fitted with coil-spring instead of leaf-spring suspension, the automatic shifter was relocated to the floor.
+From the Wrangler TJ onwards, all Wranglers were fitted with coil-spring instead of leaf-spring suspension, and the automatic shifter was relocated to the floor.

 In 2004, a long-wheelbase "Unlimited" model was introduced.
 Furthermore, starting in 2006, Israeli Automotive Industries Ltd. produced the first five-door Jeep Wrangler derivative, built under license from Chrysler, for the Israel Defense Forces, based on a 2931 mm wheelbase Wrangler (TJ).

-JK (2006)
+JK (2007)

 The third-generation Wrangler was released in 2006 for the 2007 model year.
 Developed under the ownership of DaimlerChrysler, the JK was Jeep's first Wrangler that was a completely clean-sheet design of the body, frame, and suspension.
 New features for the Wrangler included power windows, remote power door locks, navigation, as well as electronically detachable sway bars on some models.

 Along with the traditional 2-door model, a 4-door "Unlimited" model was released, offering considerably more room, thanks to an over 20 inches (50 cm) longer wheelbase.
 These became quite successful sellers.
-By mid-2017 the four-door models represented three-quarters of all new Wranglers on the market.
+By mid-2017, the four-door models represented three-quarters of all new Wranglers on the market.

 On September 2, 2011, Jeep announced a partnership with Activision for the second year in a row, to make a special edition Modern Warfare 3 Jeep based on the Wrangler Rubicon model.
-The Jeep comes with various features including the interior and exterior being designed with a Modern Warfare 3 theme.
+The Jeep comes with various features, including the interior and exterior being designed with a Modern Warfare 3 theme.
 Jeep dealers started selling this model in November 2011.